 • Negotiating a $90 million loan transaction on behalf of an Indian nation to provide funding for a casino and resort expansion project.

-• Providing the legal basis supporting the creation of a tribally-owned health care system.
+• Providing the legal basis supporting the creation of a Tribally-owned health care system.

 • Obtaining declination letters from the National Indian Gaming Commission on behalf of Tribal clients and parties involved in refinancing for multiple projects.